 - Q: WHO IS ELIGIBLE TO PARTICIPATE IN THE 2014 OMNIBUS PLAN? - A: The Compensation Committee, from time to time and in its sole and exclusive discretion, determines those employees of the Company, its subsidiaries and affiliates who are eligible for awards.
-Approximately 150 employees are eligible to receive awards under the 2014 Omnibus Plan.
-Upon approval of the Amendment, Directors also will be eligible to receive awards under the 2014 Omnibus Plan. - Q: HOW LONG MAY AWARDS BE MADE UNDER THE 2014 OMNIBUS PLAN? - A: The 2014 Omnibus Plan became effective on October 10, 2014.
-Subject to the Board of Directors' discretion to terminate the 2014 Omnibus Plan at an earlier date, awards may be made through October 10, 2024.
+Approximately 200 employees are eligible to receive awards under the 2014 Omnibus Plan and, since receiving stockholder approval last year, eleven Directors are eligible to receive awards under the 2014 Omnibus Plan. - Q: WHAT DOES THE COMPANY RECEIVE FOR GRANTING AWARDS UNDER THE 2014 OMNIBUS PLAN? - A: The 2014 Omnibus Plan furthers the growth and financial success of the Company by aligning interests of key employees and Directors more closely with the interests of the Company's stockholders and to provide employees and Directors with an additional incentive to excel in performing services for the Company and its Affiliates.
+The 2014 Omnibus Plan provides flexibility to the Company and its Affiliates in attracting, motivating and retaining key employees and Directors. - Q: HOW LONG MAY AWARDS BE MADE UNDER THE 2014 OMNIBUS PLAN? - A: The 2014 Omnibus Plan became effective on October 10, 2014.
+Subject to the Board of Directors' discretion to terminate the 2014 Omnibus Plan at an earlier date, awards may be granted through October 10, 2024; however, any awards that are outstanding under their terms at the time the 2014 Omnibus Plan is terminated will remain outstanding until fully vested or exercised, or otherwise terminate pursuant to the terms of such awards.